-A scholar's right to use and possess an assigned technology device terminates not later than the last day of distance learning, as determined by Austin Achieve unless earlier terminated by a school official or upon a scholar's withdrawal from the School.
+A scholar's right to use and possess an assigned technology device terminates not later than the last day of your scholar's enrollment at Austin Achieve unless earlier terminated by a school official or upon a scholar's withdrawal from the School.

-Failure to timely return a technology device and the continued use of a technology device for non-school purposes without the consent of the School may be considered unlawful appropriation of School property.
+Failure to return a technology device and the continued use of a technology device for non-school purposes without the School's consent may be considered unlawful appropriation of School property.